anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 ## 5. Step 2: Model Training

+Now that we have preprocessed data, lets create a model model.

 ### 5.1.
 Run the model training notebook
+1. Close the preprocessing notebook
+2. Shutdown kernel, leave spark interactive session active.
+3. Open the model training notebook
+4. Review the code, run all cells as showin section 4.3 above

 ### 5.2.
 Review the model persisted in GCS

 ### 5.3.
 Review the model metrics persisted in GCS